5 ways to improve your gym workout

 - Make sure that your range of repetitions is in line with your goals.
 Use the following general guidelines:

-- Make sure your weight selection is challenging enough that completing your chosen rep range is difficult: that last repetition should be really tough to squeeze out.
+- Make sure your weight selection is challenging enough that completing your chosen rep range with correct form is difficult (i.e. that last repetition should be really tough to squeeze out).

-- Save time in the gym: when you perform a complex movement eg. back squat, your core also gets a great workout in the process
+- save time in the gym: when you perform a back squat, your core also gets a great workout in the process

-Follow the repetition and weight suggestions above and be ultra-strict on keeping your form correct for each exercise.
+Just follow the rep and weight suggestions above, and be ultra-strict on the form for each exercise.

 With the increased popularity of High Intensity Interval Training (or HIIT) sessions, the RPE scale (Rate of Perceived Exertion) scale is very useful in gauging how hard you are pushing yourself.

-One of the most important elements in achieving results from your workouts is fueling your recovery.
-This means eating good quality food after your training session.
+One of the most important elements in achieving training results is fueling your recovery, and this means eating good quality food after a training session.

-Complex movements use multiple joints and are a great way to build lean muscle.
-They also target specific muscle groups.
+Complex movements use multiple joints and are a great way to build lean muscle, but they also target specific muscle groups.
 When you start to compromise your form (i.e. lifting weights that are too heavy, thereby incorrectly performing the exercise), you start to recruit muscle groups that are not targeted by the exercise.
-This can lead to injury and inefficient movements.
-You won’t be targeting the desired area as effectively as you do when performing the exercise correctly.
+This leads to injury risk and inefficient movements, meaning you aren’t targeting the desired area as effectively as if you were by performing the exercise correctly.

 In magazines and online there are lots of amazing workouts that will improve fitness dramatically…if only you could follow them.

 What’s important is to look at your schedule and commit to a routine that you can be consistent with.
-This is not without sacrifice (I’m not suggesting that you look at your schedule and throw your hands up because it’s busy this week).
-The goal of improved fitness cannot happen without making changes to your existing lifestyle.
+This is not without sacrifice (I’m not suggesting that you look at your schedule and throw your hands up because its busy this week), as the goal of improved fitness cannot happen without making changes to your existing lifestyle.

 By committing to a pattern that fits in with your lifestyle (a bonus is to do what you enjoy), you will have a much better chance of sticking to it and seeing long-term benefits.

 James Staring of Fit to Last is a personal trainer based in Clapham.
-He focuses on helping to you to build the best version of you and inspiring you to new levels of health and fitness – regardless of your current ability or age.
+He focuses on building the best version of you and inspiring you to new levels of health and fitness – regardless of your current ability or age.